 - Vanilla: Use pure vanilla to flavor these muffins or 1 packet of vanilla sugar.

-- Chocolate chips: You can use mini semi sweet chocolate chips, or you can make them yourself by following my recipe homemade semi sweet chocolate chips.
+- Chocolate chips: You can use mini semi-sweet chocolate chips, or milk chocolate chips.
 And for larger chunks use baking chocolate cut in pieces.

-Add the dry ingredients
+Add dry ingredients

 - And mix this time with a soft spatula just enough to incorporate them into the mixture without over-mixing.

-- Allow your chocolate chip muffins to cool slightly in the muffin tin before cooling completely on a cake rack.
+- Allow your bakery-style chocolate chip muffins to cool slightly in the muffin tin before cooling completely on a cake rack.

-How to store muffins
+How to Freeze Muffins

 - Ingredients at room temperature: Your mixture will be well blended and all ingredients will mix better if they are all at the same temperature.